thinnker/micro-ai-ts/README.md

 - **👁️ Vision Support** - Image input capabilities for multimodal models
 - **🎣 Event Hooks** - Monitor and debug LLM interactions with lifecycle callbacks
 - **📘 TypeScript First** - Full type safety with comprehensive type definitions
-- **📚 Excellent Documentation** - Clear examples and guides for developers of all levels

 ## 📦 Installation